samuelbetio/respond-website7/README.md

-# respond-website7
+# Respond CMS Website

-Repository for respondcms.com
+This github repo stores the code for the https://respondcms.com.